apache/struts-extras/struts2-secure-jakarta-stream-multipart-parser-plugin/README.md

 This plugin provides a safe implementation of the Jakarta Stream Multipart parser from the Struts Core.
 It can be used to mitigate vulnerability described in the [S2-045](http://struts.apache.org/docs/s2-045.html) Security Bulletin.

-You should use this plugin in case you are not able to migrated to the latest Struts version.
+You should use this plugin in case you are not able to migrate to the latest Struts version.

 ## Supported versions